Blockchain Technology: How It Works and How It’s Changing Everything

-This global network of unassociated computers used blockchain technology to collectively manage the database that recorded bitcoin transactions.
-To break this down a little further, bitcoin is managed by its network of individuals… And not by any one central authority.
+This global network of unassociated computers used blockchain technology to collectively manage the database that recorded Bitcoin transactions.
+To break this down a little further, Bitcoin is managed by its network of individuals… not by any one central authority.
 This right here is the crux of cryptocurrencies’ decentralized nature.
-This is why so many hardline crypto investors prefer it to traditional transactions.
+This is why so many hard-line crypto investors prefer it to traditional transactions.

 Anytime someone uses a credit card, debit card, ATM card, PayPal or pretty much anything besides crypto or cash, all of the details are collected in a centralized database.
-In it, all the transactions and customer records are kept.
+This database keeps all the transactions and customer records.
 And that can be problematic.

-Centralized databases can, have been, and will be hacked or breached again.
+Centralized databases can be, have been, and will again be hacked or breached.
 It wasn’t that long ago that the largest data breach ever occurred.
 When the Yahoo data breach happened, it affected the sensitive personal information of all 3 billion Yahoo account holders.
 At the time, that was just shy of half the world’s population.
-So, it’s easy to see the problem with a centralized means of data collection.
+So it’s easy to see the problem with a centralized means of data collection.